herrBez/baffo/README.md

 You can use tools like `yq` and `jq` to manipulate them.

+**More Details** To get more details about the plugins that are currently supported for conversions we refer to the [dedicated documentation](./internal/app/transpile/README.md).

 **Testsuite**
 To verify that the Elasticsearch ingest pipelines generated from Logstash pipelines behave as expected, we use the [Baffo Testsuite](https://github.com/herrBez/baffo-testsuite).
 This testsuite provides a collection of sample (Logstash) pipelines and automated checks to assess semantic equivalence between the original Logstash configuration and the transpiled Elasticsearch pipelines.